kadena-io/pact/docs/en/pact-reference.md

 Module names must be unique within a namespace.

+See [Name restrictions](#namerestrictions) for restrictions on module names added in Pact 4.5.

 #### Interface Declaration {#interfacedeclaration}

 [Interfaces](#interfaces) contain an API specification and data definitions for smart contracts.